 Discovery: Discovery refers to the process of opposing parties sharing information prior to hearing.
 Each party has the right to obtain documents that may be relevant to the dispute and to ask questions in writing (“interrogatories”) of the other party.
 If you wish to call an unwilling witness (or one who requires documentation to miss work), you may request a “subpoena” from the Hearing Officer, which is an order compelling the witness to appear to testify.
 For more information about discovery, see Part X of this Manual.

 Exhibits and witnesses: You have the responsibility to provide a copy of your “exhibits” (documents that you intend to use as evidence) and a list of your proposed witnesses to both the opposing party and the Hearing Officer at least five business days before the hearing.
 You may also request that a distant or unavailable witness give testimony via telephone or that a court stenographer or translator be present at the hearing.
+Court stenographer and translator services are provided by the BSEA free of charge.
 For more information about exhibits and witnesses, see Part XI of this Manual.

 Motions and postponements: Prior to the due process hearing, you may need to make requests to the Hearing Officer, sometimes referred to as “motions.”
 This may include, for example, a postponement request, a request to add a party to the dispute, a request to amend the Hearing Request, or a request to change the location of the hearing.
 At the same time that you send a motion (or any other written information) to the Hearing Officer, you must also send a copy to the opposing party.